Kreattehak/ClientDatabase/README.md

 ## More about this project
 This project is an CRUD web application, which allows you to store Clients with their addresses in database.
 You can use standard Spring MVC with JSP part of this app or consume REST with front-end app like `ClientDatabaseAngularFront` from my github.
+You can check it [here](https://github.com/Kreattehak/ClientDatabaseAngularFront).

 MVC part contains multiple jsp pages which allow you to add, delete, edit clients and their addresses, you can also mark one of them as main address.

 This project has convenient log system.
 Logs are saved at your user home location in ClientDatabase folder.
+So if you account is named 'User', this path looks like that `C:\Users\User\ClientDatabase\logs`.

 ### Some of design choices I took:
-This project still contains old version of this app which was based on JSP and some basic Spring Security authentication.
+This project still contains 'old' version of this app which was based on JSP and some basic Spring Security authentication, it's updated to get authentication token from cookie.
 JUnit 5 class `org.junit.Assert` does not provide `assertThat()` method, to prevent test failure in newer versions of Junit I use `assertThat()` method from `org.hamcrest.MatcherAssert`.

-### How this app was developed over time:
+### How this app was developed over time
 First and foremost, I created this app to learn how Object-Relational Mapping works.
-Before, I was developing `ElectronicShop` app and I have encountered a several ORM problems e.g. with storing lists of products that users have bought or various relationships between entities.
+Before, I was developing `ElectronicShop` (now postponed) app and I have encountered a several ORM problems e.g. with storing lists of products that users have bought or various relationships between entities.
 I choose Hibernate ORM to perform simple CRUD operations on MYSQL Relational Database.
 After creating basic relationships between entities (@OneToMany, @ManyToOne),